availabs/qwiAPI/README.md

   </tbody>
 </table>

+NOTE: if exactly two years are specified in the 'year' segment of the route, they will be interpreted as a span.
+For example the segment `year20012015` will return data from the range 2001 to 2015, inclusive.
+To turn off this behavior, specify one of the years twice, as in `year200120152015`.

-A more detailed explanation of the routing syntax follows in the [API Syntax]() section, and examples can be found in the [Examples]() section.
+A more detailed explanation of the routing syntax follows in the [Syntax and Examples]() section.

 ## Supported category combinations<a id="sec-2-1" name="sec-3-2-1"></a>